How To Best Lead A Direct Sales Team

 3. Recognize Top Performers

 It’s true that everyone is motivated by money, but people also work for a sense of self-worth and self-esteem.
 So though people are eager to earn money, they also love it when they are recognized for their efforts and talents.
 This is where a leader plays a crucial role.
 A good leader of direct sales team recognizes his or her top performers.
 Successful leaders also schedule and adhere to daily or weekly meetings with all of their team members where sales techniques are discussed and challenges are shared and resolved.
-At such meetings, top performing team members are often recognized and praised.
-Readers should remember however that the more liberally praise is accorded the less is its perceived value and hence good leaders are not too liberal giving praise verbally.
-Good leaders often let their actions speak louder than their words and usually reward top performing team members financially or by assigning them greater responsibilities.
+At such meetings, top-performing team members are often recognized and praised.
+Readers should remember however that the more liberally praise is accorded the less is its perceived value and hence good leaders are not too liberal in giving praise verbally.
+Good leaders often let their actions speak louder than their words and usually reward top-performing team members financially or by assigning them greater responsibilities.

 During weekly or daily team meetings, the best leaders set goals for members of their team.
 They also brainstorm solutions to existing challenges faced by their team and recognize and motivate top performers.
 By so doing, successful leaders create a new hierarchy of leaders who follow the examples set by existing leaders leading to a more effective and larger team that cohesively works towards shared goals.